Your Guide to The Marathon Des Sables (MDS)

 As training progresses, aim to spend more time running while taking shorter breaks until you can run non-stop for 30 minutes.

 My 8K beginner plan assumes you can run nonstop for 10 to 15 minutes—or a mile.
-If you have zero running experience, you may want to start with your couch to 5K plan and train at a less aggressive pace.
+If you’re completely new, you might want to start with a Couch to 5K plan first.

 Ready to Train for Your 8K?